-For followers and fans of South American wines, Francisco Baettig will be quite familiar.
-After graduation from the University of […]Keep Reading
+Francisco Baettig will be familiar to followers and fans of South American wines.
+After graduation from the University of Bordeaux […]Keep Reading

-For followers and fans of South American wines, Francisco Baettig will be quite familiar.
+Francisco Baettig will be familiar to followers and fans of South American wines.
 After graduation from the University of Bordeaux in 2002, Francisco began working at Viña Errázuriz, where he instituted various changes in the vineyards and cellar to make it one of the premier estates in Chile.
 The range from this estate is remarkably diverse, and many of the projects he created there and at Viñedos Chadwick were groundbreaking for their time, most notably the Las Pizzaras Pinot Noir and Chardonnay.
-Now no summary of the best of South American wine or most talented winemakers is published that doesn’t include the name Francisco Baettig.
+No summary of the best South American wine or most talented winemakers is published that doesn’t include Francisco.